Sources include –The Big Book of Kiwi Trivia

 - Death by chocolate - A kea ate more than 20 grams of dark chocolate (thought to have been in a rubbish bin) and fatally fell off its perch in Mt Cook village.
 (The Dominion Post, 1/1/10)

 - Whangamomona was declared a Republic in 1988.
 The "presidents" have included a goat - 'Billy the Kid' and 'Tai' the poodle.
-(Source: Visit to the hotel)
+Our road trip down the Forgotten World Highway.

 - Big things - Riverton's giant paua, Paeroa's giant L&P bottle, Ohakune's giant carrot, Cromwell's giant fruit sculpture,